Iraqi insurgency (2003–2011): Ba'athists and pro-Saddamists

 The fall of Baghdad effectively ended the existence of the Fedayeen Saddam as an organized paramilitary.
 Several of its members died during the war.
-A large number survived, however, and were willing to carry on the fight even after the fall of Saddam Hussein from power.
+A large number survived, however, and were willing to carry on the fight even after the fall of Saddam from power.
 Many former members joined guerrilla organizations that began to form to resist the U.S-led coalition in Iraq.
 Some Fedayeen members fled to Syria.
 By June, an insurgency was underway in central and northern Iraq, especially in an area known as the Sunni Triangle.
 Some units of the Fedayeen also continued to operate independently of other insurgent organizations in the Sunni areas of Iraq.
 On 30 November 2003, a U.S. convoy traveling through the town of Samarra in the Sunni Triangle was ambushed by over 100 Iraqi guerillas, reportedly wearing trademark Fedayeen Saddam uniforms.

-Following the execution of Saddam Hussein, Deputy Leader of the Iraqi-cell of the Iraqi-led Ba'ath Party and former Vice President of Iraq Izzat Ibrahim ad-Douri became a leading candidate to succeed him as Leader of the Iraqi Ba'ath Party.
-Ad-Douri had taken over the running of the Iraqi Ba'ath Party following Saddam Hussein's capture in 2003 and had been endorsed by a previously unknown group calling itself Baghdad Citizens Gathering.
-On 3 January 2007 the website of the banned Iraqi Ba'ath Party confirmed that he was new leader of the party.
+Following Saddam's execution, Deputy Leader of the Iraqi-cell of the Iraqi-led Ba'ath Party and former Vice President of Iraq Izzat Ibrahim ad-Douri became a leading candidate to succeed him as Leader of the Iraqi Ba'ath Party.
+Ad-Douri had taken over the running of the Iraqi Ba'ath Party following Saddam's capture and had been endorsed by a previously unknown group calling itself Baghdad Citizens Gathering.
+On 3 January 2007, the website of the banned Iraqi Ba'ath Party confirmed that he was new leader of the party.

 Increasing Syrian influence in the Iraqi Ba'ath Party may well have a major effect on result in a fragmentation of Ba'athist parts of the insurgency.

 Iraqi nationalists (non-Ba'athist)

-Iraqi nationalists are mostly drawn from the Arab regions.
-Their reasons for opposing the Coalition vary from a rejection of the Coalition presence as a matter of principle to the failure of the multinational forces to fully restore public services and to quickly restore complete sovereignty.
+The Iraqi nationalists were mostly drawn from the Arab regions.
+Their reasons for opposing the Coalition varied from a rejection of the Coalition presence as a matter of principle, to the failure of the multinational forces to fully restore public services and to quickly restore complete sovereignty.

-One notable leader of the insurgency among nationalist Sunni is former aide to Saddam Hussein and a former regional Ba'ath Party Organiser Mohammed Younis al-Ahmed al-Muwali who has been crossing the border between Iraq and Syria disbursing funds, smuggling weaponry and organising much of the fighting in the central area of Iraq.
+One notable leader of the insurgency among nationalist Sunnis was a former aide to Saddam, and former regional Ba'ath Party organiser, Mohammed Younis al-Ahmed al-Muwali, who was crossing the Iraq-Syria border, disbursing funds, smuggling weaponry, and organising much of the fighting in central Iraq.

 One former minister in the interim government, Ayham al-Samarai, announced the launch in 2005 of "a new political movement, saying he aimed to give a voice to figures from the legitimate Iraqi resistance.
 'The birth of this political bloc is to silence the skeptics who say there is no legitimate Iraqi resistance and that they cannot reveal their political face,' he told a news conference."
 It is unclear what became of this movement.